 Phone Calls & Phone Usage Policy

-Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account .
-Calls made in jail are generally more costly than regular phone calls.
+Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account.
+Calls made in jail are generally more expensive than regular phone calls.
 There are certain restrictions about when and how often you can use the phone, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, phone calls may be limited or eliminated altogether.

 Phone Number: 812-247-3726